offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/cache/container_output_bee08b8ee5094daf805ed07cb3562c3e/output.md

 The answer to this is obvious now that I've gone through and reasoned about things above.

 For the limb length formula to work, you need to find leaf nodes (A, B) whose path travels through leaf node L's parent (Lp).
-Originally, the book had you try all combination of leafs (L excluded) and take the minimum.
+Originally, the book had you try all combinations of leaf nodes (L excluded) and take the minimum.
 That works, but you don't need to try all possible pairs.
 Instead, you can just pick any leaf (that isn't L) for A and test against every other node (that isn't L) to find B -- as with the original method, you pick the B that produces the minimum value.

 Because a phylogenetic tree is a connected graph (a path exists between each node and all other nodes), at least 1 path will exist starting from A that travels through Lp.